solquist/DataCleaningAssignment/README.md

 ### Reading in the data

-It is assumed the required data already exists in the working directory and having the same directory structure obtained when unzipping the source (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+It is assumed the required data already exists in the working directory and having the same directory structure obtained when unzipping the source to the working directory (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 The script checks to see if the expected directories exist.
 If they don't, an error is thrown with a message indicating the directory that was expected.

 The following files (with relative path included), needed to piece together the required data set, are read in using `read.table()`.